 - To meet the student where they are today; to give them the best opportunity to flourish in the future.

 - To ensure continuous excellence through our rigorous academic programs that engage students in unique and innovative ways.

 - To support faculty and staff in teaching and continuous service excellence.

-- To create an awareness of and appreciation for current, complex global challenges and to promote understanding and sensitivity while engaging in partnerships with local, national, and global entities through student volunteering and mentoring opportunities.
+- To create an awareness of and appreciation for current, complex global challenges and promote understanding and sensitivity while engaging in partnerships with local, national, and global entities through student volunteering and mentoring opportunities.

 - To support personalized learning through seamless, flexible, and connected progression in and between our English Language Centre, our Secondary school, and our University Transfer Program, and to foster a sense of community within and between these programs.